-"Escaped Issues" represent a crucial challenge in the feedback loops of testing.
-On Testlio's platform, these issues are identified when they bypass our standard testing procedures.
+Escaped Issues represent a crucial challenge in the feedback loops of testing.
+In the Testlio platform, these issues are identified when they bypass our standard testing procedures.
 As a result, we empower both our clients and service delivery coordinators to highlight these overlooked problems.
-It's essential to note that the process for addressing Escaped Issues on Testlio's platform is distinct from that of routine issues reported by freelancers or clients during their testing efforts.
-In our system, Escaped Issues are exclusively documented, monitored, and managed.
+It's essential to note that the process for addressing Escaped Issues in the Testlio platform is distinct from that of routine issues reported by freelancers or clients during their testing efforts.
+In our system, Escaped Issues are documented, monitored, and managed separately.

-A new modal is raised with key information to fill in.
+You are offered fields with key information to fill in.

-Field | Required/Optional | Explanation |
+Field | Required? | Explanation |

 Title | Required | A brief title of the escaped issue in the |